metallurgical/waf-firewall-hardening/README.md

 }
 ```

 Naxsi works on a per-location basis, meaning you can only enable it inside a location under each vhost.
-Create another file to store basic rules to enable `naxsi` either in learning mode or production mode as well as whitelist rules.
+Create another file to store basic rules or [`checkrules`](https://github.com/nbs-system/naxsi/wiki/checkrules-bnf) to enable `naxsi` either in learning mode or production mode as well as whitelist rules.
 Create file `/etc/nginx/naxsi.rules` and put following content:

 ```
 SecRulesEnabled; #enable naxsi